Stress at work: ace stress management in the workplace

 Develop healthy responses

 High levels of stress tend to result in building automatic, usually unhealthy responses like alcohol abuse or overeating.
-While giving a short relief, these responses hurt the health and wellbeing in the long term.
-To cope with the stress at work, one needs to find good, healthy and reliable responses, like sport, mindfulness, meditations or anything else – as long as it is not hurtful for either the employee or surroundings.
+While giving a short relief, these responses hurt the health and well-being in the long term.
+To cope with the stress at work, one needs to find good, healthy, and reliable responses, like sports, mindfulness, meditation, or anything else – as long as it is not hurtful for either the employee or the surroundings.

 What the HR department can do:

-Developing healthy responses like sport or mental wellbeing is a perfect aim for the benefit strategy.
-The employer can participate in sport programmes or provide the employees with mindfulness training during work hours.
+Developing healthy responses like sport or mental well-being is a perfect aim for strategy.
+The employer can participate in sports programs or provide the employees with mindfulness training during work hours.

 Staying organized

-Imposing a structure and order in one’s day can be a great way to reduce the level of the daily stress.
-Depending on the type of job to be delivered, there can be multiple ways to impose the order in work, with using kanban tables, to-do lists, and charts being only the top-of-mind.
+Imposing a structure and order on one’s day can be a great way to reduce the level of daily stress.
+Depending on the type of job to be delivered, there can be multiple ways to impose order in work, with using Kanban tables, to-do lists, and charts being only the top-of-mind.

 Being organized and tracking the progress done in work can:

-A side effect of being better organized is having a clear record of work done, and by having better arguments when talking with superiors regarding the progress or updates.
+A side effect of being better organized is having a clear record of work done and having better arguments when speaking with superiors regarding the progress or updates.

 Being organized also applies to avoiding multitasking.
 While seeming different, multitasking is one of the most vicious and deadly killers of productivity.
-Also, it increases stress levels, with the feeling of being overwhelmed and having no job done.
+It increases stress levels, with the feeling of being overwhelmed and having no job done.

-While common and sometimes praised as a „new way of working”, multitasking comes with great cost for no gain.
-From the psychological and business point of view, batching (stuffing all similar activities in one row or timeframe) is significantly more effective, enabling one to deliver more effects and keep the stress at bay.
+While common and sometimes praised as a “new way of working,” multitasking comes with great cost for no gain.
+From the psychological and business perspective, batching (stuffing all similar activities in one row or timeframe) is significantly more effective, enabling one to deliver more effects and keep the stress at bay.

 What the HR department can do: